Max Headroom (TV series): Bryce Lynch

 Bryce Lynch (Chris Young), a child prodigy and computer hacker, is Network 23's one-man technology research department.

 In the stereotypical hacker ethos, Bryce has few principles and fewer loyalties.
 He seems to accept any task, even morally questionable ones, as long as he is allowed to have the freedom to play with technology however he sees fit.
 This, in turn, makes him a greater asset to the technological needs and demands of the network, and the whims of its executives and stars.
 However, he also generally does not hurt or infringe on others, making him a rare neutral character in the Max Headroom universe.

 In the pilot episode of the series, Bryce is enlisted by evil network CEO Ned Grossberg (Charles Rocket) to investigate the mental patterns of unconscious reporter Edison Carter, to determine whether or not Carter has discovered the secrets of the "Blipverts" scandal.
 Bryce uploads the contents of Carter's memory into the Network 23 computer system, creating Max Headroom.
 It had been Bryce, following orders from Grossberg, who fought a hacking battle of sorts with Theora Jones that led to Edison hitting his head on a traffic barrier and falling unconscious.

 After the first episode, Bryce is generally recruited by Carter and his controller, Theora Jones, to provide technical aid to their investigative reporting efforts.

 Murray McKenzie

 Murray (Jeffrey Tambor), Carter's serious and high-strung producer, whose job often becomes a balancing act between supporting Carter's stories and pleasing Network 23's executives.
 In his younger years he was also a field reporter and may have had some experience with the systems of a controller, though the system in his younger years had changed since and would not be reliable to replace one.
-When creating the "What I Want To Know Show" it was a toss-up between Eddison Carter and another reporter and Murray "Choose The Best" a decision that would have future repercussions.
+When creating the "What I Want To Know Show" it was a toss-up between Edison Carter and another reporter and Murray "Choose The Best" a decision that would have future repercussions.
 Murray is divorced and sees his kids on weekends.